emlautarom1/lambda-library/docs/01-Intro.md

         ]
 ```

 Achieving that requires some fine control of STDIN and STDOUT.
-Let's move on an restructure a bit our application
+Let's move on and restructure a bit our application
 to allow simpler ways of testing it and see what other gains we can get.

 > [!note] You can find a working copy of this code in `app1` and `app1-test` in [github:bcardiff/lambda-library](https://github.com/bcardiff/lambda-library)